saulpierotti/markdown_notebook/BDP.md

 	* Servers are organised in hot islands which are separated by a cooling system
 * In a datacenter typically multiple users share the same resources
 	* It is important to organize resource usage so to avoid wasting computing power
-	* Different users could have paid for different quality of services
+	* Different users could have paid for different a Quality of Service (QoS)
 	* Different users can have different priorities
 * A batch system (or scheduler) manages the concurrent access to resources, respecting priorities and usage shares as much as possible
 	* It is an application that controls the inattended (batch) execution of jobs (task to be executed)